IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 | Json| `outputSchema = CommonSchema.Json` | ```tuple<rstring jsonString>``` |
 | StreamsSchema | `outputSchema = 'tuple<int64 intAttribute, rstring strAttribute>'` | ```tuple<int64 intAttribute, rstring strAttribute>``` |

+So far in this *development guide*, we don't use schemas explicitly.
+But in a large application it is good design to define structured schema(s).

+And in certain cases, you must have a schema different than `CommonSchema.Python`:

-It is recommended to use a structured Streams schema when writing an application using different kinds of callables (Streams SPL operators), because the Python schema is not supported in SPL Java primitive and SPL C++ primitive operators.
+* when writing an application using different kinds of callables (Streams SPL operators), because the Python schema is not supported in SPL Java primitive and SPL C++ primitive operators.
+* when using **publish** and **subscribe** between different applications (if one application is **not** using Python operators)
+* when creating a job as service endpoint to consume/produce data via REST using **EndpointSink** or **EndpointSource** [streamsx.service](https://streamsxtopology.readthedocs.io/en/stable/streamsx.service.html)

 ### Structured Schema